 Quilted patchwork is also making a comeback.
 Repurpose those worn out or sentimental clothes into a patchwork quilt.
 Patchwork your favorite fabrics and colors in a jacket.
 Remember those?
 Well, what’s old becomes new again—eventually.

-This patchwork jacket is for sale at Saks Fifth Ave for $355.
+This patchwork jacket--a trend that is gaining renewed momentum--is for sale at Saks Fifth Avenue for $355.
 Patchwork purses are also always fun to make.
 Janet’s Tote is perfect for patchwork.
 The purse sections (front, back, handles, bottom, and flap) can all be different fabrics or create your own fabric by piecing fabrics together first.

 Although we have emerged from our PJs and sweatpants, we grew accustomed to comfort.
 Comfort doesn’t need to mean ugly!
 We have great comfy fabrics that are perfect for creating fashionable garments and works of art.